Autonomous sales agent checklist: 27 features that actually matter (not just AI widgets)

 What to verify:

-3) Update CRM fields and stages with validation rules
+3) Update records and stages with validation rules

 What to verify: Field-level validation still applies.
 The agent cannot write garbage to your pipeline because the model "felt confident."